It’s important to set aside money for your future, whether it’s a rainy day fund to cover unexpected events or for longer-term goals.

 Introduced in April 2017 the Lifetime ISA will allow you to use some or all of the money to buy your first home, or keep it until you’re 60.
 You also receive a government bonus of 25% (up to £1,000) a year.

 Each year the Government allows you to invest in a tax-efficient product called an ISA, or Individual Savings Account.
 The maximum amount you can invest in the current tax year is £20,000.
 You can choose to invest your full allowance into a cash ISA, a stocks and shares ISA, or an innovative finance ISA or any combination of the three.

 Alternatively you can split your allowance by investing up to £4,000 in a Lifetime ISA and the remaining allowance between any combination of the other three types of ISA, as long as you don’t exceed £20,000 in total across your ISAs.

 Tax treatment depends on your individual circumstances and may change.

 Having reviewed the steps to investing, you may feel ready to invest.
 Before you go any further, please read the statements below and check that you agree with all of them:

 Please remember that the value of an investment and the income from it can go down as well as up and you may get back less than you invested.

 If you are in any doubt about making your own investment decisions we recommend you seek advice from a suitably qualified financial adviser.

-You can take advantage of a range of financial advice and planning solutions if you have at least £100,000 of savings and investments or a sole annual income of at least £100,000.
+You can take advantage of a range of financial advice and planning solutions if you have at least £100,000 of savings, investments and/or personal pensions or a sole income of at least £100,000 per annum.